mvoitko/Habrahabr-tests/README.md

 # Habrahabr-tests
-BDD Test scenarios for Habrahabr with Python.
+BDD Test scenarios for Habrahabr with Python 3.5.
 Libs used behave